Christian Manfredini

 Christian José Manfredini Sisostri (born 1 May 1975) is an Ivorian retired footballer who played as a left midfielder or left winger.
-Manfredini also holds Italian citizenship, having been raised in Italy.
+Manfredini also holds Italian citizenship, having been raised in Battipaglia, Italy.

 Personal life

 Christian Manfredini was born Christian José Sisostri, in Ivory Coast.
 At the age of 4, he was adopted by an Italian family with the surname Manfredini from Battipaglia, in the province of Salerno.

 Club career

 Cosenza

 A versatile midfielder, Manfredini is a product of the Juventus youth system and spent the early years of his career sent on loan by Juve to smaller clubs.
 Manfredini spent four seasons with different sides, playing in both Serie C1 and C2 until he was sent to Cosenza in 1998 where he made his debut in Serie B at the age of 23.

 Genoa

 In 1999, after a year with Cosenza, Manfredini joined Genoa, for 700 million lire or €361,520 (50% rights), also in Serie B at the time.
 After just a season with Genoa, Manfredini then joined a club which was making its way forward on the Italian football scene.
 Genoa bought the residual rights from Juventus for 600 million lire and resold Manfredini in the summer 2000.